(Originally written for Pasand, a social enterprise dedicated to adolescent health and wellness, hence the candid tone)

 So, while many of us had a vague picture of things (from non-classroom learning), it was disastrously insufficient for an age group poised on the cusp of sexual maturity.

 It was then left to us to figure things out.
-Building on what we knew, and based on facts and info pieced together from ‘blue films‘ (DVD porn), condom ads (Dude, Dudette and parrot unabashedly chanting “KUN-DOME!
+Building on what we knew, and based on facts and info pieced together from peer accounts of ‘blue films‘ (DVD porn), condom ads (Dude, Dudette and parrot unabashedly chanting “KUN-DOME!
 KUN-DOME!” in public.
 Remember that one?) and sanitary napkin commercials, we stood in triumph, having finally broken the elusive code of sex and adulthood.
 There were four pillars to our enlightenment:

 - Sex was a prerequisite for pregnancy.